 The term “thermal bridging” generally refers to the movement of heat across an object that is more conductive than the materials surrounding it.
 In the context of home insulation, it is characterized by the outlines of framing that are traced on walls and ceilings.
-In this article, Woodbridge Home Exteriors, your local source of vinyl windows and siding, discusses the causes of this occurrence and ways it can be prevented.
+In this article, Woodbridge Home Solutions, your local source of vinyl windows and siding, discusses the causes of this occurrence and ways it can be prevented.

 Causes of Thermal Bridging

 Also known as thermal tracking, thermal bridging occurs when there is a penetration of the building envelope, particularly insulation.
-It is caused by junctions between the wall and floor or between the wall and roof, holes in the building environment for pipes and cables, window and door reveals, and steel wall ties used in masonry construction.
+It is caused by junctions between the wall and floor or between the wall and roof, holes in the building environment for pipes and cables, window and door reveal, and steel wall ties used in masonry construction.

 Because of this, the areas directly beneath the wall and ceiling framing become cooler than other parts.
 This creates a thin layer of condensation that attracts particles like soot and fine dust and retains them, resulting in stains that become noticeable over time.
 At this point, these marks can be hard to remove.